Poms (film)

 Poms is a 2019 American comedy film directed by Zara Hayes, starring Diane Keaton, Jacki Weaver, Pam Grier, Celia Weston, Alisha Boe, Phyllis Somerville (in her final film role), Charlie Tahan, Bruce McGill, and Rhea Perlman.
 The film follows a group of women from a retirement community who decide to start a cheerleading squad.

-It was theatrically released in North America on May 10, 2019, by STX Entertainment.
+Poms was theatrically released in North America on May 10, 2019, by STX Entertainment.
+It received generally negative reviews from critics and grossed $16.5 million on a $10 million budget.